zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/GridEditable.md

     ?>

 ### createAt
-Indicates whether the created record should be inserted at the top or at the bottom of the current page.
-Available values are "top" and "bottom".
+The positon at which new data items are inserted in the grid.
+Must be set to either "top" or "bottom".
+By default new data items are inserted at the top.

 #### Returns
 `\Kendo\UI\GridEditable`